-The Menu Tree below shows how to navigate through the TQi transmitter's various settings and functions.
-Press and hold MENU to enter the Menu Tree, and use the following commands to navigate through the menu and select options.
+The menu tree below shows how to navigate through the TQi transmitter's various settings and functions.
+Press and hold MENU to enter the menu tree, and use the following commands to navigate through the menu and select options.

 - MENU: When you enter a menu, you always start at the top.
-Press MENU to move down the Menu Tree.
-When you reach the bottom of the tree, pressing MENU again will return you to the top. - SET: Press SET to move across the Menu Tree and select options.
-When an option is committed to the transmitter's memory, the status LED will rapidly blink green. - BACK: Press both MENU and SET to go back one level in the Menu Tree. - EXIT: Press and hold MENU to exit programming.
+Press MENU to move down the menu tree.
+When you reach the bottom of the tree, pressing MENU again will return you to the top. - Press SET to move across the menu tree and select SET: options.
+When an option is committed to the transmitter's memory, the status LED will rapidly blink green. - BACK: Press both MENU and SET to go back one level in the menu tree. - EXIT: Press and hold MENU to exit programming.
 Your selected options will be saved. - ECHO: Press and hold SET to activate the "echo" function.
-Echo will "play back" your current position on the Menu Tree should you lose your place.
+Echo will "play back" your current position on the Menu Tree, should you lose your place.
 For example: If your current position is Steering Channel End Points, holding SET will cause the LED to blink green twice, green once, and then red three times.
 Echo will not alter your adjustments or change your position in the programming sequence.

-Below is an example of how to access a function in the Menu Tree.
-In the example, the user is setting the Multi-Function knob to be a Steering % (Dual-Rate) control.
+Below is an example of how to access a function in the menu tree.
+In the example, the user is setting the Multi-Function knob to be a Steering % (Dual Rate) control.

-- To set the Multi-Function knob to control STEERING % (DUAL-RATE): 1.
-Switch the transmitter on. - 2.
-Press and hold MENU until the green LED lights.
-It will blink in single intervals. - Press SET.
-The red LED will blink in single intervals to indicate Steering Sensitivity (Expo) has been selected. - Press MENU twice.
-The red LED will blink three times repeatedly to indicate Steering % (Dual-Rate) has been selected. - 5.
-Press SET to select.
-The green LED will blink 8 times fast to indicate successful selection. - 6.
-Press and hold MENU to return to driving mode.
+To set the Multi-Function knob to control STEERING % (DUAL RATE): tter or

+- Press and hold MENU until the green LED lights.
+It will blink in single intervals Press SET.
+The red LED will blink in single intervals to indicate Steering - Sensitivity (Expo) has been selected.
+4. Press MENU twice.
+The red LED will blink three times repeatedly to indicate Steering % (Dual Rate) has been selected.
+5. Press SET to select.
+The green LED will blink 8 times fast to indicate - iccessful se - 6.
+Press and hold MENU to return to driving mode

-Restoring Factory Defaults:
+Restoring Factory Defaults